namhaivu173/TreeCensus_Dashboard/README.md

 - Locally using RStudio: ``shiny::runGitHub(repo = "TreeCensus_Dashboard", username = "namhaivu173", ref = "main")``

 <p>
-<i>Note: Due to the limited memory size allowed on Shinyapps.io, only a portion of the original data set is used for building this dashboard.</i>
+<b><i>Note: Due to the limited memory size allowed on Shinyapps.io, only a portion of the original data set is used for building this dashboard.</i></b>
 </p>

 ## I. Data set: